-- A. Where an individual dies; - B. Where an individual suffers bodily injury and receives medical treatment at or away from the scene of the accident; - C. Where a citation is issued; - D. Where one or more vehicles incur substantial property damage; or - E. Where the Risk Manager or HR Director deems appropriate
+- C. Where a citation is issued; - D. Where one or more vehicles incur substantial property damage; or - E. Where the Risk Manageror HR Director deems appropriate

 PARTICIPATION IN A TREATMENT PROGRAM An employee who is not terminated after a positive test result may be required to participate in an alcohol or drug treatment program through the Employee Assistance Program or another program, and comply with other conditions specified by the County as a condition of continued employment.
 Any employee who participates in such a program may, in addition to disciplinary action, be subject to other conditions of continued employment and shall be placed on leave without pay while participating in the program.
 However, an employee may be permitted to use accrued sick leave, annual leave, or compensatory time in lieu of unpaid leave while participating in the program.
 Upon successful completion of an agreed-upon treatment program, the employee shall be permitted to return to his or her position.